aswinaryal/ESOUP/README.md

 ## Introduction
 [Back to Table of Contents](README.md#table-of-contents)

-The project aims to recommends questions to users who has expertise in tags provided to question.
-The application also shows how user performance numbers like Upvotes, Downvotes are changing in real time and current trending tags in the stack overflow along with their counts getting updated in real time.
-All this information in showed in user dashboard, which keeps user occupied whenever he visits the application and motivates him to visit application frequently.
+The project aims to recommend newly posted questions in the application to the users who has expertise in the related domain of the question.
+The application also displays how user performance numbers like Upvotes, Downvotes are changing in real time and current trending tags in the application along with their counts getting updated in real time.
+A Dashboard is built to display all of this information.

 ## Data Source
 [Back to Table of Contents](README.md#table-of-contents)

 link - https://archive.org/details/stackexchange

-Data Format - xml
+Data Format - XML

 Size - 200 GB approx